kandeldeepak46/Variational-CL/README.md

 ```
 ### 📦 Datasets

-To experiment with datasets like TinyImageNet, you can download it from the following source:
+To experiment with datasets like TinyImageNet, you can download it from the following source and put in in ../data directory:

 - [TinyImageNet-200 on Kaggle](https://www.kaggle.com/datasets/nikhilshingadiya/tinyimagenet200)